 Masjid Al-Momineen maintains two accounts with two separate banks.
 One account is used strictly for operational deposits and disbursements.
 The other is used for the New Construction project.
-The balance of both accounts stand at exactly $372,241.16 as of Jan 01, 2022. $200,000 of this balance is needed as cash reserves for emergencies leaving $172,241.
-The above chart and amounts do not comprise building a perimeter fence.
+The balance of both accounts stand at exactly $438,425 as of Jan 01, 2023. $300,000 of this balance is needed as cash reserves for emergencies leaving $111,475.
+The above chart excludes future constuciton projects such as a gazebo and outside Wudhu area, or a multi-level parking deck.

 Strategy to raise Funds